LewisIsWorking/PathWarsWiki/Writerside/topics/DF-Public-Part-2-Story.md

 you died
-clench of fist blood seems to seep through and blood forming into clay orb, orb transfuses into alchemical fire which you toss at the floor have some cool extra power - feels good tammerhawk says what is really impressive is this - teleports to a beach tammerhawk says - focus on where we just were see what - visualize it and then raw magic comes from a forgotten time and body feels crush and warped to the cavern - can warp here any time once per day corbin takes out bag of holding and puts it on table - xutlieg takes it and is filled with energy corbin says there are 3 metal shards
+clench of fist blood seems to seep through and blood forming into clay orb, orb transfuses into alchemical fire which you toss at the floor have some cool extra power - feels good
+Tammerhawk says what is really impressive is this - teleports to a beach tammerhawk says - focus on where we just were see what - visualize it and then raw magic comes from a forgotten time and body feels crush and warped to the cavern - can warp here any time once per day corbin takes out bag of holding and puts it on table - xutlieg takes it and is filled with energy corbin says there are 3 metal shards